cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/1-game-fifo.md

 </HighlightBox>

-In previous steps, you added the [game winner](/hands-on-exercise/2-ignite-cli-adv/3-game-winner.md), the [game deadline](/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md) and the [move count](/hands-on-exercise/2-ignite-cli-adv/3-move-count.md).
+In previous steps, you added the [game winner](/hands-on-exercise/2-ignite-cli-adv/3-game-winner.md), the [game deadline](/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md), and the [move count](/hands-on-exercise/2-ignite-cli-adv/3-move-count.md).
 These are fields that can help you determine whether a given game is stale or not.

-Pointedly:
+Specifically:

 * If the game has a winner, then it is not considered stale.
 * If the game's deadline is in the future, then it is not stale.